tenth-speed-writer/buffer-jack/README.md

 Consider separating simulation and graphical ticks.
 This way, we can run animations while awaiting input.

 Alo. & Rol. suggest making a global clock that decides what--including simulation and animations--needs to be ticked at every global tick.

+---

+Agenda:
+* Finish padding, rendering for menus.
+* Create a global tick
+* Create an animation tick cycle (maybe a TickHandler class?)